If you want to include using an eCommerce meme in your business operations or any marketing channel, here are some things to remember.

 2. Make them relatable and entertaining

-As I mentioned above, memes are easily spread.
-Two of the main reasons are that they're relatable and entertaining.
+As I mentioned above, memes are easily spread because they're relatable and entertaining.

 Here's an example: